Too many programmers don’t understand exceptions. Do you?

 My question would be what would you do if you have a routine that receives a zero as parameter?
 Replace zero with one?
 Don’t do the calculation?
 Show an error msg like “press yes to do the calculation anyway”?
 (What if you are in a console program?
 What if you don’t want to halt the program?)

-Since his example is definitively unrealistic, let’s turn it into a more realistic piece of code:
+Since that example is definitively unrealistic, let’s turn it into a more realistic piece of code:

 program SplitCandies(CandyPieces, Kids: integer): integer;